-Two changes in a student's status which may require a refund are: (1) changes in a full-time student's schedule which result in reclassification to part-time student status; and (2) a change in a part-time student's schedule which results in a class load of fewer hours.
-Other situations that may require a refund are dropping a course or courses, withdrawing from school, cancellation of a class by the college, or death of the student.
+Two changes in a student's status which may require a fee adjustment are: (1) changes in a full-time student's schedule which result in reclassification to part-time student status; and (2) a change in a part-time student's schedule which results in a class load of fewer hours.
+Other situations that may require a fee adjustment are dropping a course or courses, withdrawing from school, cancellation of a class by the college, or death of the student.

-The following procedures will be followed in regard to refund of maintenance fees:
+The following procedures will be followed in regard to the calculation of maintenance fees: